spectrochempy/spectrochempy/docs/gettingstarted/install.rst

     $ jupyter labextension install @jupyter-widgets/jupyterlab-manager
     $ jupyter labextension install jupyter-matplotlib

-If jupyter lab ask you for building, do it!
+If jupyter lab asks you for building, do it!

 Getting started